AlexEngelhardt-old/courses/Data Structures and Algorithms/02 Data Structures/02-data-structures-course-notes.md

   - The rank array gets messed up, but that's okay (details in the Analysis video)

 ### Week 4 - Hash Tables

+##### Introduction, Direct Addressing and Chaining

+- Examples
+  - Python's `dict`
+  - keywords of a programming language (for, if, while) to highlight it are often stored in a hash table
+  - File systems: The mapping from path+file to the physical location
+  - Password hashes, using special cryptographic hash functions
+  - Storage optimization, e.g. for Dropbox storing duplicate files

+##### Hash Functions

+##### Searching Functions

+##### Distributed Hash Tables

 ### Week 5 - Binary Search Trees